FedericoPonzi/tlaplus-wiki/src/using/tlatools/trace-validation.md

 In CCF, this feature is still on our roadmap.
 However, manually translating TLA+ counterexamples (violations of the spec's correctness properties) into inputs for the implementation was straightforward.

+## Why Trace Validation is Useful
+You can use it to check that the implementation is in sync with your spec, or even go as far as generating a complete spec from the code.
+See discussion [here](https://github.com/eatonphil/raft-rs/issues/1#issuecomment-1854576123).

 # Depth-First Search
 Depth-First Search for trace validation.